bretrzaun/DeploymentCommand/README.md

 For each environment create a configuration file named like the environment.

-**NOTE:** The nodes must be accessible via SSH-based authentication.
+The nodes must be accessible via SSH-based authentication or a keyfile can be given.

 ### Example